lf-edge/ekuiper/docs/en_US/cli/rules.md

 # Rules management

-The Kuiper rule command line tools allows you to manage rules, such as create, show, drop, describe, start, stop and restart rules.
+The eKuiper rule command line tools allows you to manage rules, such as create, show, drop, describe, start, stop and restart rules.

 ## create a rule